google/googletest/docs/advanced.md

 to fix the disabled tests at a later date.
 As a reminder, googletest will print a banner warning you if a test program contains any disabled tests.

-TIP: You can easily count the number of disabled tests you have using `gsearch` and/or `grep`.
+TIP: You can easily count the number of disabled tests you have using `grep`.
 This number can be used as a metric for improving your test quality.

 #### Temporarily Enabling Disabled Tests